 - It is recommended to figure out the optimal distance that you should have with the mic you are using.
 Once you have figured it out, always maintain it while having a recording session.
 Generally, it should be less than or equal to 1 foot.

 - You should make use of the air filter also.
 That’s because they help in reducing the air bursts.

 - Another important thing that you can do is to switch off your AC or fan in order to reduce or minimize the background noise while recording.

-- With a purpose to prevent the microphone from picking the sounds from side and back, it is recommended to make use of things like reflection shields.
+- With the purpose to prevent the microphone from picking up the sounds from the side and back, it is recommended to make use of things like reflection shields.
 These shields will help you to minimize such undesired disturbing sounds coming into the mic.

-- You can also make use of the noise gate software like NoiseGator or NoiseBlocker.
-It will also help you to record Audio clip with minimized unwanted background noise.
+- You can also make use of noise gate software like NoiseGator or NoiseBlocker.
+It will also help you to record Audio clips with minimized unwanted background noise.